juw0n/pythonForCloud/advancePython/Readme.md

 It is a directory with python files and a file with the name __init__.py(this file is always blank/empty).
 This means evry directory inside a python path, which contains a file named __init__.py(this file is always blank/empty) will be treated as a package by python.
 A python package can have sib-packages and modules. it's a well-organised hierarchy of directory for easier access.

+File Handling in Python
+A file is a named location (object) on a disk to store information/data.
+A file is used to store data permanently on a no-volatile memory such as hard drive(HDD)/solid state drive(SSD) etc.
+File handling is an important part of any web application.
+Python has several functions for creating, reading, updating, and deleting files.
+File Handling
+The key function for working with files in Python is the open() function.
+The open() function takes two parameters; filename, and mode.
+Where the following mode is supported:
+r: Reda =>open an existing file for a read operation.
+w: Write => open an existing file for a write operation.
+If the file already contains some data then it will be overridden but if the file is not present then it creates the file as well.
+a: Append => open an existing file for append operation.
+It won’t override existing data. x - Create - Creates the specified file, returns an error if the file exists r+: Read and Write => To read and write data into the file.
+The previous data in the file will be overridden. w+: Write and Read => To write and read data.
+It will override existing data. a+: Append and Read => To append and read data from the file.
+It won’t override existing data.
+In addition you can specify if the file should be handled as binary or text mode "t" - Text - Default value.
+Text mode
+"b" - Binary - Binary mode (e.g. images)

 """